maelyg/ONTViSc-hands-on-training/README.md

 ```

 ## Example of dengue virus sample sequenced at very high depth
-This was sequence usin an amplicon approach.
+This was sequenced using an amplicon approach.
 The amplicon size expected to be ~10,000 bp.
 Raw data available in folder /work/eresearch_bio/test_datasets/ET300 on Lyra.

-The strategy here is to only retain high quality data.
-We can be picky here as it was sequenced at very high depth.
-After checking the QC profile, we can see that by performing harsh quality filtering step, we still retain a decent amount of reads.
+The strategy here is to only retain high quality data as it was sequenced at very high depth.
+After checking the QC profile, we can see that by performing harsh quality filtering step, we should still retain a decent amount of reads.
 Chopper retains 14,921 reads using the options '-q 18 -l 9500 --maxlength 11000'.
 ```
 nextflow run ~/code/github/main/ontvisc/main.nf -resume \
                                                 -profile singularity \